Bilingual Education (BILG)

 BILG 4362.
 Teaching Across the Bilingual Content Areas EC-6.

 This course is a study of research-based content and instructional methods and strategies, materials and resources to teach bilingual learners the EC-6 academic curriculum based on content-related standards associated with the teaching of mathematics, science, social studies, and language arts.
-Prerequisite: Admittance to the Educator Preparation Program and 2.75 Overall GPA and Bilingual Block I with grades of "C" or better.
-Corequisite: Bilingual Block II.
+As this is part of a multi-course, field-based experience, students must apply in advance for placement and meet program-specific prerequisite and corequisite coursework requirements.
+Prerequisite: Admittance to the Educator Preparation Program and a 2.75 Overall GPA and Departmental Approval.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.